-Jennifer Atteberry, Misty Condiff, Tricia Cowan, Leslie Darmofal, Mary Fairbanks, Tara Flint, Nancy Hall, Tiffany Hommes, Jessica LeTexier, Marci Maple, Jeanine McDermott, Denise Meijer, Sarah Tarutis, Carolyn Townsend
+Jennifer Atteberry, Julie Caspers, Misty Condiff, Tricia Cowan, Leslie Darmofal, Mary Fairbanks, Nancy Hall, Tiffany Hommes, Jessica LeTexier, Marci Maple, Jeanine McDermott, Christine Nguyen-Moen, Tara Pierce, Sarah Tarutis, Carolyn Townsend

 Department of Nursing